-But first, you have traveled the 206 km between the two cities.
-No problem you say?
+But first, you have to travel 206 km between the two cities.
+No problem, you say?
 Well, 206 km in Nepal is no trip down the autobahn!

-You might even want to add a little more adventure and take a white water rafting trip from Kathmandu to Pokhara.
-Actually, you cannot raft all the way – the rafting company will organize transport by bus to the put-in point and from the take-out point to Pokhara.
-You can either do a one day trip or a two day trip with overnight camping on the riverbank.
+You might even want to add more adventure and take a white-water rafting trip from Kathmandu to Pokhara.
+You cannot raft all the way – the rafting company will organize transport by bus to the put-in point and from the take-out point to Pokhara.
+You can either make a one-day or two-day trip with overnight camping on the riverbank.

 1. KATHMANDU TO POKHARA BY FLIGHT